 For the purposes of this report, the "quantification of fiscal risks" has been applied through several methodologies, each focusing on explicit and implicit contingent liabilities.
 However, it must be noted that implicit contingent liabilities are inherently difficult to distinguish and solely quantify.
-The CDRP is a methodology (explained in Chapter 3) that quantifies a portion of direct economic loss of the building stock, then further extrapolates from this amount which costs are borne by the Gol, or rather, the GOI's contingent liabilities in building stock.
+The CDRP is a methodology (explained in Chapter 3) that quantifies a portion of direct economic loss of the building stock, then further extrapolates from this amount which costs are borne by the GoJ, or rather, the GoJ's contingent liabilities in building stock.
 The actuarial analysis of historical disasters in Jamaica, also discussed in Chapter 3, models the public sector-specific losses from future events by using country knowledge of public investments in each productive, transportation, and social sector affected by the disaster.
-These estimates capture primarily the GOI's direct contingent liabilities, and also capture a portion of the GOI's implicit contingent liability by, for example, applying the knowledge that historically the GOI has made ad hoc financial responses to the housing sector.
+These estimates capture primarily the GoJ's direct contingent liabilities, and also capture a portion of the GoJ's implicit contingent liabilities, but of the housing sector.

-A consultant with the DRFTA Project worked with the MoFPS and the ODPEM for data collection in August-September 2015
+A consultant with the DRFTA Project worked with the MoFPS and the ODPEM for data collection in August-September 2015.